Updated: a day ago

 Although, some characters fit well with this kind of internal dialogue.
 It all depends on their personalities.

 One character like this is Joe Abercrombie's Glokta, from his First Law series.
 The constant internal dialogue is fitting because he is a man in a position of power but also subservient to the whims of his superiors.
-He is a very negative person.
+He is a very damaged and negative person.
 The internal dialogue helps show us his personality.
 Not all characters have the personality for this much internal dialogue.
 But I will add a passage here so you can see how both forms of dialogue help Show.

 "God will not follow where I am going," Glokta muttered, as Kahdia shuffled slowly from the room.